-Spinsolve is a powerful, fully featured NMR Spectrometer and is used by a number of the worlds top NMR research groups.
+Spinsolve is a powerful, fully featured NMR Spectrometer and is used by a number of the world’s top NMR research groups.
 Below is a selected list of journal articles where a Magritek Spinsolve Benchtop NMR spectrometer has been used in the published research.
-Spinsolve is being used for Research in topics such as online Reaction Monitoring, Hyperpolarisation, Ultrafast 2D NMR, Residual Dipolar Couplings and Process Control.
+Spinsolve is being used for Research in topics such as online Reaction Monitoring, Hyperpolarisation, Ultrafast 2D NMR, Residual Dipolar Couplings, Oil Adulteration as well as Process and Quality Control.

 A short abstract for each paper is included below, along with a hyperlink to more detailed information about each the papers.

 The latest publications are at the top of this list.
 You can jump to the bottom by clicking on this link.

 99. Synthesis of α‐Fluoro‐α,β‐unsaturated esters monitored by 1D and 2D benchtop NMR Spectroscopy

 Dennis Weidener, Kawarpal Singh and Bernhard Blümich, Magnetic Resonance in Chemistry, (2019) DOI: 10.1002/mrc.4843